 Watch a screencast of this at youtu.be/ue0NeYNEYf0.

-The gitlab-ci.yml configuration file defines which actions to take on which event („when to call which scripts“).
-It is part of the repo and hence project-specific.
+The .gitlab-ci.yml configuration file, which is part of the repo and therefore project-specific, defines which actions to take on which event („when to call which scripts“).

 Watch a screencast of this at youtu.be/1MGP5X-LmYE.